How to buy a house with no money down

 - You can keep more cash on hand.
 Even if you have enough to make a sizable down payment, you might want to keep cash on hand for remodeling or to reach some other goal.
 With a zero- or low-down payment mortgage, that extra cash remains available to you.

 - Your interest rate might be higher.
 In some cases, you might have to pay a higher mortgage rate for a no- or low-down payment loan.
-That’s because with less money tied up in the home, a mortgage lender might view you as more of a Of course, the higher your interest rate, the more you’ll pay overall.
+That’s because with less money tied up in the home, a mortgage lender might view you as more of a risk.
+Of course, the higher your interest rate, the more you’ll pay overall.

 - You’ll need a bigger mortgage, which translates to higher costs.
 The less you put down, the more you’ll need to borrow, which means you’ll pay more in interest over the life of the loan.